Emil is a unique method for teaching and learning computing at primary school – for every learner, letting them experience the joy of discovery.

 Through a continual cooperation with pupils and their teachers, we try to understand the learners’ cognitive processes in the area of informatics and computing.
 Thanks to this approach, we’re able to design and develop better software environments for learning the basics of programming.
 Our environments then serve not only teachers, but also our colleagues in several countries around the world as excellent research instruments.
 In this way, in our work, design and research intertwine in the most natural way.
 This modern strategy is called design research.
 Therefore, in our efforts, working in the classroom with pupils and their teachers, observing, verifying, interviewing and analysing collected data, as well as developing the software environment in numerous small loops intermingle continuously.

-1. Solution proposal—Identifying computational concepts and skills being developed, setting the learning objectives; designing corresponding activities and gradation of tasks; formulating pedagogical principles
+Identifying computational concepts and skills being developed, setting the learning objectives; designing corresponding activities and gradation of tasks; formulating pedagogical principles.

-3. Development—programming, designing tasks; designing activities and pupils’ worksheets
+Programming, designing tasks; designing activities and pupils’ worksheets.

 How to get Emil